 Weiting Guo, Aix-Marseille University, Institut de recherches asiatiques (Irasia), postdoctoral fellow, historian [Dr. Guo will join the ERC projet in January 2020]

-Weiting Guo is a postdoctoral scholar in history at Aix-Marseille University, previously a former Limited-Term Assistant Professor at Simon Fraser University (2015–2019) and Lecturer at the University of British Columbia (2013), and the recipient of Social Sciences and Humanities Research Council of Canada (2008–2011), Chiang Ching-Kuo Foundation (2013–2014), and the Center for Chinese Studies in Taiwan (2018–2019).
+Weiting Guo is a postdoctoral scholar in history at Aix-Marseille University, previously a Limited-Term Assistant Professor at Simon Fraser University (2015–2019) and Lecturer at the University of British Columbia (2013), and the recipient of Social Sciences and Humanities Research Council of Canada (2008–2011), Chiang Ching-Kuo Foundation (2013–2014), and the Center for Chinese Studies in Taiwan (2018–2019).
 He has published peer-reviewed articles and has co-edited volumes forthcoming: Routledge Companion to Chinese Legal History (Routledge) and Trans-Pacific Fermentations: Taiwan and the Making of America’s Cold War Sinology (Academia Sinica).
 He is working on his monograph, Justice for the Empire: Summary Execution and Legal Culture in Qing China.
 He is the Secretary of the International Society for Chinese Law and History (ISCLH).

 Anna Herren, University of Zurich, doctoral fellow – Twitter account